kgreen14/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 > Answer here

+var task1 = {
+  name: "do homework",
+  startTime: "5:15",
+  endTime: "Not Complete",
+};

+The property "name" is appropriate so someone knows what the task is, "startTime" makes sense as to when the task was started and "endTime" tells you if the task is complete and when it was complete.

+var project1 = {
+  projectName: "WDI Homework",
+  description: "All homework assigned during WDI11",
+  setOfTasks: [task1, task2, task3]
+};

+The "setOfTasks" array stores my tasks to organize them into a group of related tasks and the information of each task is retrievable.

 ### 2. Photo Sharing App

 In this app, users can upload photos to their accounts and share them with others.
 These photos can be grouped into albums.

+var account = {
+  userName = "Kgreen",
+  dateOfBirth = "01/04/1985",
+  biography = "blah blah blah",
+};
+Accounts in apps should have a userName, dateOfBirth, and biography because they give you information on who the user is.

+var album = {
+  var album = {
+  name: "Fourth Of July",
+  description: "Centennial Park Indepence Day Celebration",
+  setOfPics: ["fireworks1.jpg", "fireworks2.jpg", "fireworks3.jpg"]
+};
+An album normally has a name, and description to give you information on the album and it will contain pictures so "seOfPics" seems appropriate as a property of an album.

+var photo = {
+  name: "fireworks"
+  comment: "merica"
+  url: "pics/fireworks1.jpg"
+};
+Photos taken and stored on a computer or website/app will usually have a name to describe the photo, and allow you to comment below so you can say something about the photo.
+All pictures/images will have a url so you can locate and link to the picture/image, so that is an appropriate property.

 > Answer here